-CERTIFICATIONS AND CREDENTIALING CAREER AND TECHNICAL STUDENT ORGANIZATION Business, Finance, and Information Technology Education Future Business Leaders of America (FBLA) is an integral part of North Carolina's Business, Finance, and Information Technology courses provide multiple opportunities to obtain industry credentials, which is one measure of accountability for this Education program.
-The experiences that FBLA members receive are goal.
-Students may earn a variety of industry credentials directly related to their classroom instruction.
-Participation in FBLA ranging from Financial Literacy certifications, CISCO provides students with the critical soft-skill development that is essential for the 21st century employee.
-Members are provided with Certified Entry Networking Technician, CompTIA A+, the opportunity to compete with other FBLA members across the Microsoft Office Specialist to Microsoft Technology nation.
-North Carolina FBLA Web Site: http://ncfbla.org Associate.
+CAREER AND TECHNICAL STUDENT ORGANIZATION

+Future Business Leaders of America (FBLA) is an integral part of North Carolina's Business, Finance, and Information Technology Education program.
+The experiences that FBLA members receive are directly related to their classroom instruction.
+Participation in FBLA provides students with the critical soft-skill development that is essential for the 21st century employee.
+Members are provided with the opportunity to compete with other FBLA members across the nation.
+North Carolina FBLA Web Site: http://ncfbla.org